 Legion (2017 - 2019)

 David Haller has struggled with mental illness since he was young.
 After receiving a diagnosis of schizophrenia, he meets and falls for another patient in his psychiatric hospital.
 But after strange experiences within the hospital, David learns the voices he hears and people he sees may actually be real.

-Based on the character Legion from the X-Men comics, Legion is the first TV series to be set in same universe as the X-Men movies.
+Based on the character Legion from the X-Men comics, Legion was the first TV series to be set in same universe as the X-Men movies.
 It's disorienting, visually stunning, and filled with incredible performances.
-Fans have come to expect a lot from superhero shows in recent years, but Legion truly raises the bar.
+Fans have come to expect a lot from superhero shows in recent years, but Legion truly raised the bar in its three seasons.